UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 5. Replace Old or Damaged Cables

-When to Call Your ISP
+When to Call Your Internet Service Provider

 Illustration of a man on the phone at a computer showing packet loss, calling his ISP for help.